hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 I did this?
 Where???

 [2:01:54](#0ZbuFhKmzC1w28JeFNp7bHZIUpYpm0WxDzxRE7k-kJM) <GiuseppeChillemi (GiuseppeChillemi)>:
-I have seen it Ì†ΩÌ∏Å
+I have seen it üòÅ

 [6:05:08](#rQTjbBdfG_ScJeWBY7TMfcqbExNS3XO3uZ56nzcaQJM) <hiiamboris>:
 Why it doesn't feel correct to you?